 The Top Searches data provides valuable campaign insights.
 You can quickly determine targeted keywords that may rank well but have low impressions or clicks.
 As a result, you may decide to tweak the page title and description for the related page or choose to remove the keyword from the campaign altogether.

-Another way to use this tool is to discover keywords that have a high CTR, but low average position.
-From there you could add those keywords to your campaign (to the Keyword Manager) and focus on campaign strategies to improve the overall average position.
+Another way to use this tool is to discover keywords that have a high CTR, but low average rank.
+From there you could add those keywords to your campaign (to the Keyword Manager) and focus on campaign strategies to improve the overall average rank.

 Get started with Top Searches